RedisLabs/redislabs-docs/content/rc/databases/create-database.md

     - RedisTimeSeries
     - RedisBloom

-- RedisGraph cannot be combined with other modules
+- RedisGraph cannot be combined with other modules.

 - When you select RedisJSON, RediSearch is automatically added because the modules complement each other.